Skip to primary navigation Skip to content Skip to footer

 The extra accommodations made first-class train fares significantly more expensive than standard coach cars.
 It’s no surprise they were occupied by strictly high-income, high-status individuals who could afford to spend the extra money.

-Types of First-Class Cars
+Types Of First-Class Cars

 Multiple train cars were created for first-class passengers.
 Below are a few popular examples that still have variations that run today.